Nauiyu, NT

 My name is Latisha Marranytya.
 I am from Nauiyu community, Daly River.

-I’m an Ngen’giwumirri woman from the Fitzmaurice region.
+I am a Ngen’giwumirri woman from the Fitzmaurice region.
 I have paternal ties to Tiwi, the Tipungwuti mob.
-I grew up in Daly and then spent some time in Katherine at boarding school for three years, went to St Josephs College and boarded at Kingston house.
+I grew up in Daly and then spent some time in Katherine at boarding school for three years, went to St Josephs College and boarded at Callistemon house.

 I then went to Melbourne and went to Siena College in Camberwell with my younger sister for three years.
-I had home stay with Julie and Michael who took me under their wing and supported me as my second parent.
-While being in Melbourne I did a lot of sport representing the state in softball and athletics.
-I was also involved with the local Yarra junior football league, and we won two under 18 premierships.
+We lived with Julie and Michael and their daughter Jess, as a homestay situation.
+They took me under their wing and supported me throughout school and uni.
+While being in Melbourne I did a lot of sport representing the state in Softball and Athletics.
+I was also involved with the local Yarra Junior Football League, and we won two U18 premierships.
 That was good fun.
 In the U18 Javelin I was Victorian champion.
-I was selected to represent Victoria at the national athletics championship, I won bronze for my age group.
+I was selected to represent Victoria at the National Athletics Championship, I won bronze for my age group.
 I also competed nationally in discus (where I came 4th or 5th), and shot put.

 While I was at Siena College I won a national writing competition – the National History Challenge, 2011.
 The essay was about my community Daly River, and I won in two categories.

-I moved to SA and attended Loretta College for my year 12.
+I moved to Adelaide and attended Loreto College where I completed year 12.

 After I graduated I went to Flinders University.
-I started a double degree in early childhood education and Arts thinking I would be a teacher and I would come home and teach.
+I studied a double degree in early childhood education and Arts thinking I would be a teacher and I would come home and teach.
 But I did my first placement and realised that it didn’t feel it was right for me to do early childhood education.
-I then focused on the Bachelor of Arts in Indigenous and Australian studies, and a minor in Sociology.
-When studying the sociology I really enjoyed how it focussed on how people work in society, and reading about how people live and work together day-to-day.
+I then focused on the Bachelor of Arts component, sudying a double major in Indigenous and Australian Studies, and a minor in Sociology.
+When studying sociology I really enjoyed how it focussed on how people work and live in society.

-I took some time off after that and went to Emu Point for my nephew’s men’s business, and then came back home working at the school as an Assistant Teacher.
-Again I was working in engagement with staff and students and parents at the school.
-After that, I had another engagement and liaison role in Life without Barriers.
-This was for young people with intellectual disabilities and people who have been in and out of prison.
-That was a difficult role working with families and foster carers for their best outcomes.
+I took some time off after that and went to Emu Point for Cultural Business.
+I then decided to stay in Daly River and work at the school as an Assistant Teacher.
+I moved back to Darwin where I worked as an Indigenous Liaison Officer for Life without Barriers.
+This was for young people with intellectual disabilities and people who have been in and out of juvenile detention, as well as mob who have been living in foster care throughout their whole life.

-I’m best working with families and in engagement roles.
-This is where I feel most comfortable, and where I have some sort of presence to help families wherever I can.
-When someone suggested I help with the research, I said yes please.
-I was helping my family at the time to deal with the loss of our loved one.
-I didn’t hesitate, and said yes.
-It is good to get perspectives not just from one side of families, but hear about whole community.
+My professional background is in engagement and liaison roles.
+This is where I feel most comfortable, and where I have a presence to help families wherever I can.
+When someone suggested I help with the West Daly Peacemaking Project research with Charles Darwin University, I didn’t hesitate, and said yes.

 Previous experience